-The frame on your new Jayco coach has a water based paint.
+The frame on your new Jayco coach has an E-coat paint.
 It is recommended you periodically inspect the exterior exposed areas, clean and repaint the steel members to insure long life.
 Road debris will chip paint, inviting rust and other deterioration.
-To prevent rust or corrosion, you may wish to purchase a commercially available rust treatment application such as Ziebart, etc.
+To prevent rust or corrosion, you may wish to purchase a commercially available rust treatment application such as Ziebart, etc. If damage would occur, the frame needs to painted with e-coat paint and not a gloss black paint.
+This type of paint is available in a spray can from the vendor, Leland.